-- 37. Both respect for human rights and the necessary separation of church and state demand that the discriminatory provisions of the Marriage Act 1961 be removed and replaced by express recognition of the human right to equality. - 38.
-The Marriage Equality Amendment Bill 2012 and the Marriage Amendment Bill 2012, together with the Marriage Equality Amendment Bill 2010, subject to the remarks above, should be consolidated, debated and passed.
+38. Both respect for human rights and the necessary separation of church and state demand that the discriminatory provisions of the Marriage Act 1961 be removed and replaced by express recognition of the human right to equality.
+The Marriage Equality Amendment Bill 2010, subject to the remarks above, should be debated and passed.